In-Depth Info for Everyone!

 The country section has 3 story cowboy boots, and instruments including a banjo and violin.
 Jazz has a huge drum set and trumpet, Saxophones and clarinets, and silhouettes of musicians lining the roof line.

-Preview of Advantages and disadvantages for All-Star Music:
+Advantages and disadvantages of All-Star Music:

 In addition to the Disney magic you can expect in every single Disney World resort, here’s what’s really good about this resort: